 Since 2002 she has been working as an Independent Expert at European Commission (DG Research & Innovation) assisting with research and innovation assignments including the evaluation of proposals.
 More recently she was invited by Enterprise Ireland (Irish Government) to work as an Independent Expert assisting evaluation of proposals presented to Disruptive Technologies Innovation Fund.

-Paul Singh – University of California Davis, USA – Dr. R. Paul Singh is a Distinguished Emeritus Professor Emeritus of Food Engineering, University of California, Davis.
+Paul Singh – University of California Davis, USA – Distinguished Emeritus Professor Emeritus of Food Engineering, University of California, Davis.
 Professor Singh’s research involves computational modeling of food processes to improve industrial food manufacturing, resource (energy and water) utilization in the food industry, and modeling of food digestion for improved bioaccessibility of nutrients in the human body.
 Professor Singh is a fellow of the Institute of Food Technologists, the American Society of Agricultural Engineers, and the International Academy of Food Science and Technology.
 He has published 14 books and over 270 refereed papers.
 Dr. Singh is an elected member of the U.S. National Academy of Engineering.
 He is a recipient of the 2015 World Agriculture Prize (GCHERA); Kishida International Award (ASABE); Distinguished Food Engineering Award (DFISA); Nicholas Appert Award, International Award and Samuel Cate Prescott Award for Research (IFT).
 Currently, he serves as an Editor-in-Chief of the Journal of Food Engineering.